-- Work with a senior recruiter when possible.
 It’s perfectly OK to ask a recruiter a few questions to determine their experience and ability level.
 Check them out on LinkedIn.
 Do they have good recommendations?
 Are they connected to your industry?

 Most recruiters work for free until they make a placement and when they do, it’s the client who pays not you the candidate.
 Remember this and treat them accordingly.
 If a recruiter doesn’t like you for whatever reason (thinks you’re rude or arrogant) it’s unlikely they’ll submit you for any jobs.

 Staying in touch is YOUR job – just don’t stay in touch too much.
 It’s essential for you to gently remind your recruiter of your existence.
 However, too many phone calls or emails and your recruiter is likely to run the other direction and begin avoiding you.
 Striking the balance is easy.
 Ask your recruiters how often they would like status updates.
 I recommend sending an email each week with your availability status, whether you have interviewed recently etc. Include in the email “REPLY NOT REQUIRED”.
 This keeps your recruiter informed without generating more work for them.

-- Take the advice.
 If you’ve chosen your recruiter wisely and are working with someone with many years in the industry and he or she offers you advice TAKE IT.
 They know much more about resumes, interviews, and skills trends than most other people you’ll come in contact with.